 Evaluation of Transfer Credits

 When a student is admitted, the Office of Admissions will evaluate previous college work in relation to the requirements of Cal State Fullerton.
-All undergraduate degree candidates will be issued a credit summary or a degree audit report (DARS) during the first semester of attendance that serves as a basis for determining remaining requirements for the student’s specific objectives.
-The admissions office will convert quarter units of credit transferred to the University to semester units by multiplying quarter-unit totals by two-thirds.
+All undergraduate degree candidates will be issued a credit summary or a Titan Degree Audit (TDA) during the first semester of attendance that serves as a basis for determining remaining requirements for the student’s specific objectives.
+The admissions office will convert quarter units of credit transferred to the university to semester units by multiplying quarter-unit totals by two-thirds.

 In view of the foregoing regulations, the student should notify the Office of Admissions immediately of a change in the objective specified in the evaluation.
 While the evaluation for a student remains valid, the student is held responsible for complying with all changes in regulations and procedures that may appear in subsequent catalogs.